p/seriamp/docs/implementation-notes/yamaha.md

 While testing with Python, I ran into [this issue](https://bugs.python.org/issue20074) - to open a TTY in Python, buffering must be disabled.

+## Lack of Value

+Some fields have a value of "---" returned by the receiver, presumably to indicate a lack of value in that position (for example, bit rate for analog input).
+Seriamp returns such values as `nil`.